What is State Highway 7?

 The plan is expected to enhance safety for all users, maintain auto travel times while providing a transit travel time that is competitive with the automobile, and increase access and comfort for all people walking and bicycling.

 In 2018, the State Highway 7 Coalition was able to get multiple studies completed including the 75th to US 287 Planning & Environmental Linkage Study, the East Arapahoe Transportation Plan, the SH 7 Bus Rapid Transit Feasibility Study and the I-25/SH7 Mobility Hub Concept Design.
-As of May 2018, $10m in funding has been secured for the project, which is estimated to cost $324m total.

 This plan is the first step on the journey to accomplishing the vision for the corridor.
 It includes near-, mid-, and long-term implementation actions, with additional community engagement at each step.
 The next phases of the project include finalizing corridor design as we continue to pursue funding with regional partners and make progress toward shorter term localized improvements in the corridor.
 Starting in 2019, the State Highway 7 Coalition will begin the Preliminary & Environmental Engineering along the corridor as well as continue to seek out funding for the project.
 Phased implementation of the plan isn’t scheduled to start until 2021.